hscale/freebsd-ports-www-zotonic/README.md

 unpacks fine (make extract).

-Next thing to roll into this port is the patch for FreeBSD 9 to use the iconv from the ports that I posted to the Zotonic developers mailing list.
+Next thing to roll into this port is the patch for FreeBSD 9 to use the iconv from the ports.
+(See my post to the Zotonic developer mailing list, what has to be done)

 Then I have to figure out how to install this.
 The bundeled rebar script seems to assume that the build